 Both departure points are within walking distance of Porto's historic centre.
 Arrive 15 minutes before departure to secure your spot.

-🏆 My Verdict: Best Douro River Cruise
+🏆 My Verdict: Which Douro River Cruise

-If you want to combine your cruise with Porto's top attractions, the Porto Walking Tour + Lello + River Cruise ($71) is exceptional value — a 4.9-rated tour that covers the city's highlights and a Douro cruise in a single booking.
+If you want to combine your cruise with Porto's top attractions, the Porto Walking Tour + Lello + River Cruise ($71) is exceptional value, a 4.9-rated tour that covers the city's highlights and a Douro cruise in a single booking.

-For sunset lovers, opt for a late-afternoon departure on either tour and bring a jacket — the golden light over Porto's six bridges is worth planning your whole day around.
+For sunset lovers, opt for a late-afternoon departure on either tour and bring a jacket, the golden light over Porto's six bridges is worth planning your whole day around.

 Last updated: May 29, 2026